Do take a look at my friends’ websites too!

 Some tips for making Freedom of Information requests | Learned over the course of writing a think-tank report, and getting frustrated with Oxford several times.

 Reflections on running a weekend retreat | At the start of this month I co-organised Saddle Point, a three-night & 30-person retreat.
+(Duncan, my co-organiser, reviewed this post before I published it, but all opinions are mine alone.)
+Overall, things were a success!

 You can select as well as be selected | Running hiring rounds or other application processes is extremely hard.